 - Shift Left is needed to get instant feedback at the start of the project.

 - Performing automation tests doesn’t necessarily indicate the readiness to perform Continuous testing.
 CT demands skilled resources and tools.

 - Test suites must be organized so they aren't executed at once, but instead ran at different points of the build pipeline.

-B.Naga Soundarya works as a Senior Test Engineer with V-Soft Labs and has more than 6 + years of IT experience in Software Testing.
-She is skilled in manual, Functional, Smoke, Regression, Sanity and Automation testing using Selenium Web driver.
+B.Naga Soundarya works as a Senior Test Engineer with V-Soft Digital and has more than 6 + years of IT experience in Software Testing.
+She is skilled in manual, Functional, Smoke, Regression, Sanity and Automation testing using Selenium Web Driver.
 She has sound knowledge in Mobile automation testing (Android & iOS) using Appium, TestNG, Maven, GitHub, GitLab and Jenkins.